 - Flaked coconut

-- Add the cake mix and continue mixing (using the whipping attachment) on medium speed for two minutes.
+- Add the cake mix, flour, and baking powder.
+Mix on medium speed for one minute.

 - Spoon the cake batter into prepared cupcake papers.
-Bake in heated oven 15-18 minutes, until done.
+Bake in heated oven 15 to 18 minutes, until done.

 - Frost cooled cupcakes with white frosting. and sprinkle with flaked coconut.
 Set aside.